Difference Between Loan and Lease

 |Documentation||The process of documentation required is a bit lengthy and time taking in case of a loan as the loans are also taken by individuals.||In general, the process is faster as the lease is provided to a business for a specific need.|

-This has been a guide to the Loan vs Lease.
-Here we also discuss the top 6 differences between loan and Lease. along with infographics and comparison table.
+This article has been a guide to the Loan vs. Lease.
+Here we discuss the top 6 differences between a loan and lease along with infographics and comparison table.
 You may also have a look at the following articles –